 CB1, is expressed primarily on the nerve cells in the brain.
 Research has shown that CB1 receptor activation influences memory and pain regulation, but it also induces psychoactive effects, rather known as a “high.”

 CB2 is expressed predominantly on white blood cells within the immune system.
 These receptors support healthy nervous system function, proper immune function, and have soothing and relaxing properties on the body (similar to CB1), primarily through their ability to regulate inflammation.
 But CB2 receptor activation does not have the same psychoactive side effects as CB1 receptor activation.

-Copaiba essential oil is high in sesquiterpenes, specifically Beta-Caryophyllene which activates the CB2 receptors.
-Beta-Caryophyllene supports healthy nervous and immune function, and has similar soothing and relaxing properties on the body (similar to that prompted by CB1 activation), without the potential psychoactive side effects.
+Copaiba essential oil is high in sesquiterpenes which activate the CB2 receptors.
+Beta-Caryophyllene is a primary sesquiterpene and it supports healthy nervous and immune function.
+It also has similar soothing and relaxing properties on the body without the potential psychoactive side effects.
 This combination supports multiple body systems, including the respiratory system, the integumentary system (skin, hair, nails, and hooves), the cardiovascular system, the lymphatic system, the digestive system, the renal system, and, probably most importantly, the nervous system.

 So, How Would You Use It For Pets?

 Here are just a few examples… Please do message me directly for specific questions, especially related to dilution and application safety processes for you and your pet.

 Aromatically: Diffuse in your home, including where your dog sleeps.
 Topically: Dilute based on the dog’s weight and apply to affected area or along the spine.
 Internally: Dilute based on the dog’s weight and mix with their wet or dry food.